Tyrn/wei/the-insider-en.typ

      "Yes."

      "I will never believe it!
-Would you like  a  bet -  I  will  take  your secretary  in  for  two  weeks, and  if I  am satisfied,  I  owe  you  fifty thousand."
+Would you like  a  bet---I  will  take  your secretary  in  for  two  weeks, and  if I  am satisfied,  I  owe  you  fifty thousand."